The campaign has ended, but if you began the investment process you may complete it this week by logging into the investment portal here.

 Individuals over 18 years of age can invest.

-There will always be some risk involved when investing in a startup or small business.
-And the earlier you get in the more risk that is usually present.
-If a young company goes out of business, your ownership interest could lose all value.
-You may have limited voting power to direct the company due to dilution over time.
-You may also have to wait about five to seven years (if ever) for an exit via acquisition, IPO, etc. Because early-stage companies are still in the process of perfecting their products, services, and business model, nothing is guaranteed.
+The earlier you invest, the more risk that is usually present.
+If a company goes out of business, your ownership interest could lose all value.
+Your shares may not have voting rights or you may have limited voting power to direct the company due to dilution over time.
+You may have to wait five to seven years (if ever) for an exit via acquisition, IPO, etc. Because early-stage companies are still in the process of perfecting their products, services, and business model, nothing is guaranteed.
 That’s why startups should only be part of a more balanced, overall investment portfolio.

-The Common Stock (the “Shares”) of Fisher Wallace Laboratories (the “Company”) are not publicly-traded.
 As a result, the shares cannot be easily traded or sold.
-As an investor in a private company, you typically look to receive a return on your investment under the following scenarios: The Company gets acquired by another company.
-The Company goes public (makes an initial public offering).
+As an investor in a private company, you typically look to receive a return on your investment under the following scenarios: (i) the Company gets acquired by another company, or (ii) the Company goes public (makes an initial public offering).
 In those instances, you receive your pro-rata share of the distributions that occur, in the case of acquisition, or you can sell your shares on an exchange.
 These are both considered long-term exits, taking approximately 5-10 years (and often longer) to see the possibility for an exit.
 It can sometimes take years to build companies.
-Sometimes there will not be any return, as a result of business failure.
+Sometimes there will not be any return as a result of business failure.
 Shares sold via Regulation Crowdfunding offerings have a one-year lockup period before those shares can be sold under certain conditions.

-9. Exceptions to limitations on selling shares during the one-year lockup period:
+8. Exceptions to limitations on selling shares during the one-year lockup period:

 In the event of death, divorce, or similar circumstance, shares can be transferred to: